alloba/book-of-hours-notes/books/The Geminad I.md

 ### Partial Study Description
 I'm Reading...

-These pages outline the nature, and the doctrines, of an Hour that weaves together the willing, an Hour that is sought beneath the moon and at the water's edge: the Sister-and-Witch.
+These pages outline the nature, and the doctrines, of an Hour that weaves together the willing, an Hour that is sought beneath the moon and at the water's edge: the [[Sister-and-Witch]].
 The language is wilful, knotty, poetic.
 It'll take some untangling.
 ### Study Complete Description
 I've Read...